 Annual Flu Shot

-A flu shot is recommended when it becomes available in the fall.
+A flu shot is recommended.
 This will help us maintain a healthier community and reduce the pressure on our campus and region’s medical systems.
-More information will be sent to students, faculty and staff in the fall regarding the flu shot schedule.

 Code of Commitment